firebase/genkit/docs-go/plugins/firebase.md

 ## Local Testing

-When testing flows locally, you need to ensure the Google Cloud credentials are available to the Firebase SDK.
+When testing flows locally, ensure that the Google Cloud credentials are available to the Firebase SDK.
 Use the following command to authenticate:

 ```bash
 gcloud auth application-default login